jondleary/jondleary.github.io/docs/_posts/2025-01-18-wifi-led-array-display-01.markdown

 3. Prototype: Make an initial minimum viable prototype to use for POC testing and feed back into the specifications.
 4. Design: Take learnings from prototype stage and do the HW/FW development to create a full device.
 5. Test: Test the device to identify issues and ensure that it meets the specifications.
 6. Iterate: Repeat steps 5 and 6 until satisfied.
-(This is a one off device so no need for DFM/scalability etc. beyond that needed to produce a working and cosmetically acceptable device.)
+(This is a one-off device so no need for DFM/scalability etc. beyond that needed to produce a functional and cosmetically acceptable device.)

 ## Getting started: The LED Array